Cellular Degradation: Causes & How to Slow Aging

 Practicing Better Cellular Health

 Better cellular health is possible, but you’ll need to retrain the way you think about your health.
 Cellular health is more than just a balanced diet, occasional exercise, and a few word puzzles to keep your brain sharp.
+Recent science supports that maintaining our cellular health is the key component of our overall health and wellness.
+Further, science supports that a newly discovered as essential fatty acid, C15:0 (aka pentadecanoic acid) has the ability to improve our cellular health and even reverse cellular aging.*

 Dr. Stephanie Venn-Watson discovered the potential benefits of C15:0 while working to improve the health and welfare of older dolphins.
 She initially found that the dolphins who were aging the most healthfully had higher levels of C15:0 in their diets.